bait-lang/bait/README.md

 ```

 ## Key Features
-> **Note:** Bait is in an alpha state.
+> **Note:** Bait is under heavy development.
 Incomplete features are marked with :construction:.
-Breaking changes may occur.
+> While it is quite stable already, breaking changes might happen.

 - Clean, simple and consistent syntax
 - Type and memory safety with immutability by default